Mission, Vision, and Goals

 3. Prepare graduates to master the skills necessary to become successful medical providers in interprofessional team-based practices.

-4. Cultivate a diverse, equitable, and inclusive learning environment that prepares graduates to provide health care to underserved communities.
+4. Cultivate a diverse, equitable, and inclusive (DEI) learning environment that prepares graduates to provide health care to underserved communities.

 5. Foster an environment that inspires and supports student and faculty applied research initiatives related to the Physician Assistant profession.